 2) Pure Exhaustion

-I used to say to myself, “if I can’t sleep at night then that means I’m not working hard enough during the day”.
+I used to say to myself, “If I can’t sleep at night, then that means I’m not working hard enough during the day“.

-In order to save my liver from all the medication, I decided to overwork myself to the point where my body was aching so much I’d have no choice but to sleep.
+To save my liver from all the medication, I decided to overwork myself to the point where my body was aching so much I’d have no choice but to sleep.

 And it did work.
 I slept like a baby.